nikoladimitroff/Blog/posts/Linear Recurrence Homogenous Relations/content.md

-# Linear recurrence relations (or how to solve recursive sequences effectively)

 *This article will have quite a few equations but they are not as hard to follow as they look so bear with me.*

 Every programmer has written a program that finds the nth Fibonacci number.
 Some of you did it with recursion, others went a step ahead and used dynamic programming.
 Still, even with dynamic programming your algorithm was $O(n)$.
 We can go even further and write an $O(1)$ algorithm for finding the nth number of any sequence of the type: